NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 (stage-in) data from the parallel file system (PFS/storage) to the computing nodes, and to write data from the computing nodes to the PFS upon completion (stage-out).
-In contrast to GekkoFS, echofs is mounted on single nodes.
+In contrast to GekkoFS, EchoFS is mounted on single nodes.

-echofs operates as a temporary, ad-hoc file system on the computing nodes and on the PFS.
+EchoFS operates as a temporary, ad-hoc file system on the computing nodes and on the PFS.
 It exists only as long as the batch job needs it.
 It hides any memory hierarchies present in the computing node (see the section